didacte/qd-ajax/README.md

 broccoli build dist
 ```

-Adding fixtures with `defineFixture` tells ic-ajax to resolve the promise
+Adding fixtures with `defineFixture` tells qd-ajax to resolve the promise
 with the fixture matching a url instead of making a request.
 This allows
 you to test your app without creating fake servers with sinon, etc.